Welcome to John-Morrison.net, the official fansite for former WWE Superstar John Hennigan. Here you will find he latest news, photos, match results, &

 In no way is John-Morrison.Net; formerly Starship-Pained.Com, affiliated with World Wrestling Entertainment (WWE), any of their workers, or any other company John Hennigan has performed for.
 However, John Hennigan (Morrison) does know about the site & approves it.
 We have no direct contract with John.
 All media is used and created for John-Morrison.Net, only.
 The actual photos are copyrighted to WWE or their respectful owners, and is being respectfully used under the fair copyright of Law 107.

-This week we continue our look back at Morrison’s Rumble performances with trip back to 2009.
+This week we finish our look back at Morrison’s Rumble performances with the 2011 Rumble.
+This happens to be my favorite.

 Leave a comment